scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 One way of dealing with this problem is to lay out multiple plots spatially.
 Some plotting packages [Was14]_ [Wic09]_ have shown how this can be done easily using various grid-based layouts.
-Another solution is to present the data over time as an animation.
+Another solution is to present the data sequentially over time as an animation.
 A third solution is to provide interactive control, allowing the user to reveal further dimensionality by interacting with the plots using various widgets.